kirb3/synched-todolist/README.md

-# Fully-Synched Cross-Platform To-Do List
+# Cross-Platform, Synched To-Do List

 A simple, quickly put-together example of a full-stack application using Golang, MongoDB and React Native.
 The mobile client uses React Native to deploy on both iOS and Android, while the REST API is written in Golang with a MongoDB database for persistence.